paulhager/smart-phase/UseCase/README.md

 ### Standard output/error

 The standard output/error informs comprehensively about the phasing process.
-For the use case, there will be quite some messages mentioning that all chromosomes except of chromosome 19 are skipped.
+For the use case, there will be messages mentioning that all chromosomes except for chromosome 19 are skipped.
-Then, there are error messages indicating that some variants in the VCF cannot be found in the aligned reads in the BAM file.
+There are also error messages indicating that some variants in the VCF cannot be found in the aligned reads in the BAM file.
-Finally, there is a summary of the counts of phased and cleared variant pairs and the runtime is given.
+Finally, there is a summary of the counts of phased and cleared variant pairs in addition to the runtime.

 ### Output files